Spot analysis

-Spot analysis, spot test analysis, or spot test is a chemical test, a simple and efficient technique where analytic assays are executed in only one, or a few drops, of a chemical solution, preferably in a great piece of filter paper, without using any sophisticated instrumentation.
+Spot analysis, spot test analysis, or a spot test is a chemical test, a simple and efficient technique where analytic assays are executed in only one, or a few drops, of a chemical solution, preferably in a great piece of filter paper, without using any sophisticated instrumentation.
 The development and popularization of the test is credited to Fritz Feigl.

-A spot test or spot assay can also refer to a test often used in microbiology.
+Spot test or spot assay can also refer to a test often used in microbiology.

 Chemistry

 The foundations of Feigl's work on spot analysis were the works of Hugo Schiff (the earliest publication about "spot test" was Shiff's detection of uric acid in 1859) and of Christian Friedrich Schonberg and Friedrich Goppelsröder on capillary analysis.

 On the occasion of Feigl's 70th birthday the Chemical Society of Midland sponsored a symposium in 1952, attended by 500 scientists from 24 countries, in which all plenary sessions were related to spot tests.

 The test uses the qualitative characteristics of colored compounds to account for performed chemical reactions.
 This technique has been used to develop new quantification methods using modern technology.